bartwc/website2/src/chapter-1.md

-# Chapter 1 - NEW CONTENT
+# Chapter 1 - NEW

 Content goes here.